 Number of pupils who are eligible for pupil premium in 2019/20: 6

-Barriers to learning: Typical barriers to attainment include communication and language difficulties, social and emotional issues and lack of cultural enrichment.
+Barriers to learning: Typical barriers to attainment include communication and language difficulties, social, emotional and attachment issues, and lack of cultural enrichment.

 - To provide a richer, more engaging curriculum

 How the pupil premium will be spent:

 - Intervention programmes and small group work to target academic standards (reading comprehension, spelling and maths and to prepare pupils for SATs) and social skills

 - Ensure pupils take part in field trips to provide a richer, more engaging curriculum and better understanding of subsequent class teaching

 - To provide opportunities for children to be supported through ICT, such as the use of applications to promote standards in spelling and the use of Ipad applications to reinforce learning

 - To subsidise access to extra-curricular enrichment activities, such as music tuition, trips, horse riding and the Letterbox Club to promote engagement and self-esteem